mythmakerseven/groupread/README.md

 - ~~change frontend .js files to .tsx and make sure they build~~

-- change backend .js files to .tsx and make sure they build
+- change backend .js files to .ts and make sure they build

 - create the most obvious types (e.g. group data, user data) and look into sharing them across back- and frontend